CryptoWizardApp/PrivacyPolicy/PRIVACY.md

 ## Data Collection

 **AirDrop Manager** does not collect, store, or process any personal information from its users.
-The app only stores data related to game progress (such as levels, available upgrades, etc.) locally on your device using SharedPreferences.
+The app only stores data related to game progress (such as levels, game's settings, etc.) locally on your device using SharedPreferences.
 No data is transmitted or stored on external servers.

 ## Use of SharedPreferences

 AirDrop Manager uses SharedPreferences to store the following types of non-personal data locally on your device:
-- Game progress (e.g., levels completed, upgrades available).
+- Game progress (e.g., mine card levels, settings in game).

 This data is only accessible by the app and is not shared with third parties.